 How to Apply

 There are two rounds of Frank Awards each academic year.
-The next closing date is August 18 for OU module courses starting the following October.
-The second is December 18 for OU module courses starting the following February.
-The maximum award is £3,000, roughly equivalent to the cost of one full module.
+There are two closing dates each academic year for applying to us for a Frank Award: August 15 for OU module courses starting the following October; and December 15 for modules starting the following Febraury.
+The maximum award is equivalent to the cost of one full module.

 (1) You must have a conditional offer of a place on an OU degree-level module (these awards only apply to OU modules and do not cover Access modules);